 Test your Topic

-Before you decide on a topic, you should do some test searching to see if there are enough resources and information available.
+Before you settle on a topic, do some test searching to see if there are enough resources and information available.

 TIP: Mindmup is a great free mind mapping tool online.

 IS IT TOO BROAD?
 For example, a topic that is too broad: “The Environment“.
 This is too broad because it includes multiple subtopics.